Skip to content ↓

 A TA has been employed part time to deliver writing interventions for PP children.

-Writing groups with a TA or in a small tutoring group can add an extra 4 months.
+Writing groups with a TA or in a small group can add an extra 4 months.

-Maths’s intervention groups will take place regularly for all children who are seen to be requiring extra support.
-PP children will receive extra maths support
+Maths’s intervention groups will take place regularly for all children who are not making at least expected progress.

 Pre and post teaching groups of no more than 6 may receive support up to 3 times a week.
 Teaching Assistants, when trained, have shown to make progress with intervention groups.